 The DSA Light Pen also allows you ... to specifically control the area in which strobing is desired.
-Spectacular results are achieved where fluid, dance-like movements are involved such as gymnastics, figure-skating, such as a football, basketball, soccer ball, or tennis ball, while the rest of the action is carried live.
+Spectacular results are achieved where fluid, dance-like movements are involved such as gymnastics, figure-skating, diving and ballet.
+DSA applications also include strobing and sharply defining the path of objects such as a football, basketball, soccer ball, or tennis ball, while the rest of the action is carried live.
 Character generators take on computer graphics dimensions when processed by DSA.